feather-rs/association/Articles of Association.md

     1. The name of the association is "Feather Minecraft Association".
 2. Purpose
     1. The purposes of the association are
-        1. the promotion, development, and distribution of the open-source project Feather and its subprojects; and
+        1. the promotion, development, maintenance, and distribution of the open-source project Feather and its subprojects; and
         2. the general support of open-source projects related to Minecraft.
 3. Membership
     1. Anyone whose interests are in accordance with the association's purposes as defined in section 2 and has paid the membership fee is considered a member of the association.